-The AT91FR4081 has a 4-channel PDC dedicated to the two on-chip USARTs.
+The AT91R40008 microcontroller has a 4-channel PDC dedicated to the two on-chip USARTs.
 One PDC channel is dedicated to the receiver and one to the transmitter of each USART.

 The user interface of a PDC channel is integrated in the memory space of each USART.
-It contains a 32-bit Address Pointer Register (RPR or TPR) and a 16-bit Transfer Counter Register (RCR or TCR).
+It contains a 32-bit Address Pointer Register (RPR or TPR) in addition to a 16-bit Transfer Counter Register (RCR or TCR).
 When the programmed number of transfers are performed, a status bit indicating the end of transfer is set in the USART Status Register and an interrupt can be generated.